KRMisha/Makefile/README.md

 make format-check
 ```

+This will return exit code `1` if any files are not formatted.

 ### Linting

 ```sh
 make lint
 ```

 This will lint all files in the `src` and `include` directories using clang-tidy according to the options set in `.clang-tidy`.
+This will return exit code `1` if any files have lint errors.

 To apply the suggested fixes to errors found by clang-tidy, use the following command: